matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * `knock`: the same as `invite`, except anyone can knock, subject to `ban` and `server_acls`.
 See [MSC2403](https://github.com/matrix-org/matrix-doc/pull/2403).
 * `private`: This is reserved, but unspecified.
-* `restricted`: the same as `public` from the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), but with the additional caveat that servers must check the `allow` rules before generating a `join` event (whether for a local or a remote user).
+* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by one of the `authorised_servers` if a member is not yet invited or joined to the room.

 ## Security considerations

-The `allow` feature for `join_rules` places increased trust in the servers in the room.
-Any server which is joined to the room will be able to issue join events for the room, there are situations which no individual server in the room can verify that the membership event was issued in good faith.
+The `allow` feature for `join_rules` places increased trust in the authorised servers.
+Any authorised server which is joined to the room will be able to issue join events for the room which no individual server in the room could verify was issued in good faith.

-We consider this acceptable: if you don't want evil servers randomly joining spurious users into your rooms, then:

-1. Don't let evil servers in your room in the first place
-2. Don't use `allow` lists, given the expansion increases the attack surface anyway by letting members in other rooms dictate who's allowed into your room.
+The increased trust in authorised servers is considered an acceptable trade-off between increased centralisation and increased security.

 ## Unstable prefix